 ☞ Incheon City Tour Bus Information

 Eurwangni Beach has a 700 meter-long white sand beach along a crescent-shaped coastline.
-Surrounded by a charming grove of pine trees and unique rock formations, the beach is said to be one of the most beautiful spots to watch the sunset.
-The beach is crowded with visitors all year round as it is well-equipped with leisure and convenience facilities, making it a prime location for a variety of activities like swimming, sea sports and fishing.
+Surrounded by a charming grove of pine trees and unique rock formations, the beach is one of the most beautiful spots to watch the sunset in Korea.
+The beach is crowded with visitors all year round as it has many leisure and convenience facilities, making it a prime location for a variety of activities like swimming, water sports and fishing.

 The Museum of Korea Emigration History covers around a hundred years of Korea's emigration history, which began with the first official emigration of Koreans in 1902.
 The museum displays exhibits related to the early emigrants such as a passport that was issued a hundred years ago.
 Admission to the museum is free of charge.

 Incheon Bridge links Incheon International Airport and Incheon Songdo International City.
 At 21.38km in total length, it is the longest bridge in Korea.
 The Incheon Bridge Observatory in Songdo International City offers one of the best views of the bridge as they can also witness the setting sun off the west coast.

 The Incheon Landing Operation Memorial Hall is a war memorial hall built to commemorate the centennial anniversary of the opening of Incheon Port in 1984.
 Inside the building, there are photos of military armaments used by the South and North Korean military as well as photos showing what life was like back then.

 Compact Smart City, located inside Songdo International City, is a gallery of Incheon's urban planning and architecture presented through elaborate miniature recreations.
 The city's past is showcased on the first floor, the present on the second floor, and the future on the third floor.

 ☞ Incheon Compact∙Smart City